ibericode/mailchimp-for-wordpress/readme.txt

 #### Customizing the plugin

-The plugin provides various filter & action hooks that allow you to modify or extend default behavior.
-We're also maintaining a [collection of sample code snippets](https://github.com/ibericode/mc4wp-snippets).
+The plugin provides various filter and action hooks that allow you to modify or extend the default behavior.
+We're also maintaining a [collection of sample code snippets](https://github.com/ibericode/mailchimp-for-wordpress/tree/master/sample-code-snippets).

 == Screenshots ==